 Using API Keys when automating tasks

 An Application Programming Interface (API) key is a unique identifier used to identify and authenticate an application or user.
-Simply put, an API helps software programs connect and communicate with one another.
+An API helps software programs connect and communicate with one another.
 An API key is a cryptographic key in a hash-based method authentication code (HMAC).
 When used to sign requests for service-to-service authentication, the key ensures that important parts of requests for service-to-service authentication did not change.
+You can create an Internal, External, or Custom API key.

 Internal and external API keys